-All staff should receive regular training to enable them to meet a range of SEN. Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary. twilight sessions and training days, and specific external training to meet individual needs as necessary.
+At All Saints CE Primary School, all staff receive regular training to enable them to meet a range of SEND.
+Teachers and teaching assistants have regular generic training as part of staff meetings, twilight sessions and training days, and specific external training to meet individual needs as necessary.
 If a pupil has particular needs and the school has exhausted its repertoire, specialist support is sought promptly from relevant professionals through Single Point of Access (SPA) forms, Educational Psychologist requests or staff from the Multi Academy Trust (MAT)

-The SENCo attends regular Multi Academy Trust meetings with other SENCos and Local Education Authority network meetings to keep up to date with current legislation and the latest ideas and initiatives.
+The SENDCo attends regular Multi Academy Trust meetings with other SENCos and Local Education Authority network meetings to keep up to date with current legislation and the latest ideas and initiatives.

-The SENCo has gained a PGCE in SEN Coordination and holds the NASENCO award (the National SENCo qualification).
+The SENDCo has gained a PGCE in SEN Coordination and holds the NASENCO award (the National SENCo qualification).